How to Assess Whether an Employee's Request for Accommodation Is Reasonable

 - An accommodation that removes an essential function of the job;

-- Excusing violations of conduct rules to provide an accommodation;
+- Excusing violations of conduct rules;

 - A leave request for an employee who has unexplained absences;